Quocc1/OpenStack/README.md

 ### Project Orchestration
 Project orchestration involves coordinating and managing the various components and processes within our data pipeline.
 We employ:

-   - Dagster: Dagster serves as our project orchestration tool, enabling the definition, scheduling, and monitoring of data workflows with a focus on data quality and reliability.
+   - **Dagster**: Dagster serves as our project orchestration tool, enabling the definition, scheduling, and monitoring of data workflows with a focus on data quality and reliability.

 End-to-end pipeline illustration: